-If you’ve been thinking of using succulents as a water-saving, easy-care groundcover, you’re in good company.
+If you’ve been thinking of using succulents as a water-saving, low-maintenance, easy-care ground cover, you’re in good company.

-These versatile plants are an excellent choice for many uses in your home, yard, and garden, so why not try them as a water-saving lawn and landscape alternative?
+These versatile plants are excellent for many uses in your home, yard, and garden, so why not try them as a water-saving lawn and landscape alternative?

 There are many types of succulents available for use in the landscape.

-However, some succulents are better for use as a ground cover than others.
+However, some succulents are better for ground cover than others.

-In this article, we will introduce you to a wide variety of choices and succulents making excellent ground covers.
+In this article, we will introduce you to various choices and succulents, making excellent ground covers.
 Read on to learn more.